erichlof/THREE.js-PathTracing-Renderer/README.md

 * [Terrain Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Terrain_Rendering.html) combines traditional raytracing with raymarching to render stunning outdoor environments in real time!
 Land is procedurally generated, can be altered with simple parameters.
 Total number of triangles processed for these worlds: 2! (for screen size quad) :-)

 * [Planet Demo (W.I.P.)](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Planet_Rendering.html) takes raymarching and raytracing to the extreme and renders an entire Earth-like planet with physically-based atmosphere!
 Still a work in progress, the terrain is procedurely generated.
 Although the mountains/lakes are too repetitious (W.I.P.), this simulation demonstrates the power of path tracing: you can hover above the planet at high orbit (5000 Km altitude), then drop all the way down and land your camera right on top of a single rock or single lake water wave (1 meter).
 All planet/atmosphere measurements are to scale.
-The level of detail possible with raytracing is extraordinary! (note: demo is for Desktop only - Mobile lacks the precision to explore the terrain correctly)
+The level of detail possible with raytracing is extraordinary! *Note: demo is for desktop only - mobile lacks the precision to explore the terrain correctly*

 * [Water Rendering Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Water_Rendering.html) Renders photo-realistic water and simulates waves at 60 FPS.
 No triangle meshes are needed, as opposed to other traditional engines/renderers.
-In fact, not a single triangle was harmed during the making of this water volume!
-It is done through object/ray warping.
-Total cost: 1 ray-box intersection test!
+The water surface is achieved through ray marching.

-* [Quadric Geometry Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Quadric_Geometry_Showcase.html) showing different quadric (mathematical) shapes (Warning: this may take 7-10 seconds to load/compile!)
+* [Quadric Geometry Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/Quadric_Geometry_Showcase.html) showing different quadric (mathematical) shapes.

 * [BVH Point Light Source Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Point_Light_Source.html) Demonstrates use of a point light to illuminate the famous Stanford Bunny (30,000+ triangles!).
-Normally a dark scene like this with a very bright small light would be super-noisy, but thanks to randomized direct light targeting, the image converges almost instantly!
+Normally a dark scene like this with a very bright small light would be super-noisy, but thanks to randomized direct light targeting, the image converges almost instantly! *Note: this and the following BVH demos are for desktop only, mobile is W.I.P.*

 * [BVH Spot Light Source Demo](https://erichlof.github.io/THREE.js-PathTracing-Renderer/BVH_Spot_Light_Source.html) A similar scene but this time a bright spotlight in the air is aimed at the Stanford Bunny, making him the star of the scene!
 The spotlight is made out of dark metal on the outside and a reflective metal on the inside.
 Notice the light falloff on the checkered floor.